 Once you’re happy with the account settings and billing, let’s move to researching your audience.

 In this section of the Facebook advertising guide, you’ll learn about audience settings.

 Finding the right audience is the most critical part of Facebook advertising.

-If you choose an audience that’s not relevant enough to your ad, you’ll waste much of your budget on reaching the wrong people.
+If you choose an audience that’s not relevant enough to your ad, you’ll waste some of your vital budget on reaching the wrong people.

-So when it comes to targeting, I like to get super specific.
+So when it comes to targeting with Facebook advertising, I like to get super specific.
 For example, aiming for an audience in the US that’s from 50,000 to 100,000 people.
 If it’s a smaller country, the potential audience could also be even smaller.

 To identify them, use the Audience Insights tool.